GabrielDougherty/AudioTrace/SILENCE_ISSUE.md

 Apple's working example (`tapping.m`) uses the exact same approach but reports working audio capture.
 Key differences to investigate:

-1. They use `initStereoGlobalTapButExcludeProcesses` with `exclusive=YES` for global capture.
+1. They use `initStereoGlobalTapButExcludeProcesses` with `exclusive=YES` for capture.
 2. They note the multi-channel volume bug and apply compensation.
 3. They set `kAudioAggregateDeviceTapAutoStartKey = NO` and start via IOProc.
 4. They use a simpler callback that doesn't distribute to ring buffers.